 The Series II Warrants provide the investors pricing protection for the private placement with a floor price of \$1.25 per share.
 In the event the market price of our common stock declines between the closing of the private placement and the earlier of (i) the date the registration statement is declared effective and (ii) the date Rule 144 becomes available for resale of the Shares (i.e., generally 6 months after the closing of the private placement) (such date that is the earlier of clause (i) and (ii) above is referred to in this prospectus as the "Warrant Exercise Date"), the Series II warrants will be automatically exercised on a cashless exercise basis and a number of additional shares will be issued to the investors who participated in the private placement in order to effectively reduce the per share purchase price paid in the private placement to the greater of (i) 80% of the 15-day volume weighted average trading price per share of the Company's common stock immediately following the Warrant Exercise Date and (ii) \$1.25 per share.
 As such, the greatest number of shares that could be issued pursuant to the Series II Warrants would be approximately 2,419,045 shares.
-At the Warrant Exercise Date as described above, or they will expire unexercised.
-The adjustment associated with the Series II Warrants does not affect either the exercise price or number of shares covered by either the Series I Warrants.
+At the Warrant Exercise Date, the Series II Warrants will either be automatically exercised on a cashless exercise basis if the Company's stock price is lower at the Warrant Exercise Date as described above, or they will expire unexercised.
+The adjustment associated with the Series II Warrants does not affect either the exercise price or number of shares covered by either the Series I Warrants or the Series III Warrants.